Badajoz Cathedral: History

 The church was declared a national historical monument in 1931.
 On July 28, 1994, Pope John Paul II established the Archdiocese of Mérida-Badajoz, making the Church of Saint John the Baptist its metropolitan cathedral.

+From 1587 to 1596, Cristóbal de Medrano became the Maestro de capillo at the Cathedral of Badajoz.

 Description

 Due to its position outside the citadel, the church has a fortress-like appearance, with strong walls and bastions, and a sturdy square tower.
 The tower measures 11 meters on each side and 14 meters in height, and consists in four sections, the top one housing the bells.
 The original design included two of such towers.

 The church itself has a simple rectangular main façade with one marble portal, built in 1619.
 The portalis flanked by two Ionic columns and is surmounted by a niche with a statue of St. John the Baptist.
 The portal of St. Blaise, on the southern side, is most likely the oldest one: it is flanked by two pilasters and features a small image of the saint to which it is entitled.
 All the walls, and the tower as well, feature Gothic merlons.
 The cathedral's interior is in the late Gothic architectural style, and has a nave and two aisles, side chapels, a high altar (with a highly decorated Baroque retablo) and a choir with Plateresque stalls and a Baroque organ.

 The cloister is in Manueline Portuguese style.